 - Traveler monitoring: Location technology can bring together booked trip data, credit card swipes, and risk intelligence to help security teams locate and contact travelers impacted by a disruption quickly.
 Look for a product that helps enable multiple communication channels so you have several ways of reaching travelers.

-- Automated flight disruption support: With the surge of travel disruptions we’ve experienced in 2020, a tool that monitors flight information for cancellations, delays, and missed connections and automatically contacts impacted passengers for booking assistance makes total sense.
+- Automated flight disruption support: With the surge of travel disruptions we’ve experienced in recent years, a tool that monitors flight information for cancellations, delays, and missed connections and automatically contacts impacted passengers for booking assistance makes total sense.

 - Communication channels: Especially now, travelers need to be armed with the latest travel updates and advisories.
 A mobile travel app that can send alerts with destination information, provide notifications on trip changes, and help enable them to quickly chat with a travel counselor will be critical in the months ahead.
 If the traveler isn’t using mobile, consider how you can communicate through email, travel portals, or SMS notifications to stay connected on the road.